-Although he didn't mention him by name, Crennel felt Frye did a good job
+Although he didn't mention him by name, Crennel felt Frye did a good job against the Bengals.

-“Offensively, the young kid (Frye), showed he has some poise on the field and can get out of trouble and can handle the offense pretty well," Crennel said.
+"Offensively, the young kid (Frye), showed he has some poise on the field and can get out of trouble and can handle the offense pretty well," Crennel said.
 "He handled the test pretty well.
 He knew he'd start and they knew.

 "As all rookies, I'm sure there are plays he would like back, but he'll learn from it," he said.
 "We were able to score touchdowns in the red zone.
 There were some things we can build on."

 Frye outplayed potential Pro Bowl quarterback Carson Palmer and was 16-of-24 for 138 yards, with one touchdown and one interception.
 His QB rating was 78.1 to Palmer's 53.5.

 "He handled the game," Crennel said.
 "There was some crowd noise and he handled.
 He handled the hostile crowd pretty well.
 He wasn't scared.
 He was a methodical quarterback."